-We have been engaging Karmea and Sarah Anne Evans to assist our clients meet their objectives now for several years and we strongly recommend and support the need for training plans; especially if you're new to the sport and looking to ride in this event.
-A structured training plan with clear and measurable goals will get you to the level you need to be and throughout the process hold you to account and help us identify where we can best help you along the way.
-The Royal Far West Ride for Country Kids has commitments that are important to meet which include visiting schools and engaging local communities.
-This makes it imperative riders can ride safely at agreed average speeds and be able to ride at a base fitness level over the each of the days routes; the base fitness level for this ride is 24 k an hour and whilst along some sections of this ride average speeds may well be below this level, 24 k an hour average training pace should be your goal to take on this ride.
+We have been working with Sarah Anne Evans to assist our clients meet their objectives now for several years and we strongly recommend training plans; especially, if you're new to the sport and looking to ride in this event.
+A structured training plan with clear and measurable goals will get you to the level you need to be and throughout the process hold you to account.
+The Royal Far West Ride for Country Kids has commitments that are important for us to meet which include visiting schools and engaging local communities.
+This makes it imperative riders can ride safely at agreed average speeds and be able to ride at a base fitness level over the entire days route.

-It's important that you add undulations into your weekly training and hill repeats are a great way to get comfortable on climbs and is a superefficient way to train.
-Sarah has once again put together a series of plans aligned to the average speeds we expect our pelotons to run at on terrain that's NOT part of a major climb or heavy undulating section; being 24, 26 and 28 k an hr.
+Sarah has once again put together a series of plans to help you prepare.
 Participants in the Ride for Country Kids can download the training plans via PDF, access the plans via the training peaks app or engage Sarah for a more personalised plan and weekly coaching sessions.
 If you don't have support around you, a more personalized plan is a really worthwhile.
-So, take a peek at what Sarah has developed and come prepared for the best 3 days of your life knowing you have done the work on the bike.
+So, take a peek at what Sarah has developed and come prepared for the best 3 days of your life knowing you have done the work on the bike that as best as we can match's the fight and spirit of the country kids your legs will be supporting

-Official training rides will take place Monthly from November and we will communicate with you via a whatsapp and strava group however if anyone needs to speak to me about anything regarding this ride, please feel free to reach out.
-We also envisage running mid-week hill days around Manly courtesy of David Allen and we will share more on this also once nutted out.
+Official training rides will commence in December, and we will communicate with you via a WhatsApp and the Strava group however if anyone needs to speak to me about anything regarding this ride, please feel free to reach out.
+Social rides will start prior to this and appear in the WhatsApp feeds also.